werkshy/pickup/README.md

 - Must have: play internet streams (e.g. DI Radio)
 - Must have: responsive frontend, single-page-app feel.

-Design Philosophy
+Design Approach
 -----------------

-The Go implementation is a simple backend serving JSON to a javascript frontend, (single-page app in Backbone.js.)
+- The Go implementation is a simple backend serving JSON to a javascript frontend, (single-page app in Backbone.js.)
+- The frontend loads the entire music collection up front.
+This takes less than a second and makes navigating around the collection extremely fast.

 Roadmap
 -------